-The Company will seek to establish itself as a leading provider of innovative image-directed, computer-controlled robotic technologies worldwide, initially for orthopaedic applications and subsequently for non-orthopaedic surgical applications.
-The Company currently markets and sells ROBODOC Systems only in Europe.
-The Company's business strategy is to concentrate its marketing and sales efforts on selling the ROBODOC System throughout Europe and then Japan over the next two years.
+The Company currently markets and sells ROBODOC Systems in Europe.
+The Company's business strategy over the next two years is to concentrate its marketing and sales efforts on selling the ROBODOC System throughout Europe and then Japan, subject to obtaining the requisite approval from the Japanese Ministry of Health.
+When and if approval is received from the FDA, the Company plans to market and sell the ROBODOC System in the United States.
 The Company will thereby attempt to establish an installed customer base in Europe, Japan and other foreign markets through the sale of its ROBODOC System, and offer its customers separate software packages for each new orthopaedic application if, as and when developed by the Company.
 Consequently, the Company's customers would be able to use the ROBODOC System as the platform for performing a variety of orthopaedic surgical procedures without incurring significant additional hardware costs.
-The Company also plans to further exploit its image-directed robotics technology by incorporating additional imaging modalities for presurgical planning, including ultrasound (which is less expensive than CT) and magnetic resonance imaging (which unlike CT does not involve the risk of radiation).
-The Company also intends to develop an active robotic system capable of performing non-orthopaedic surgical procedures